Is a new report linking Obamacare with the opioid epidemic sound science, or just politics as usual?

 In fact, prescription drugs may not even be driving the current rash of opioid-related deaths.

-In another chart published by the Centers for Disease Control and Prevention, the number of deaths from heroin and highly potent synthetic drugs such as fentanyl have spiked in recent years, while deaths from prescription opioids rose at a significantly smaller rate.
+In published by the Centers for Disease Control and Prevention, the number of deaths from heroin and highly potent synthetic drugs such as fentanyl have spiked in recent years, while deaths from prescription opioids rose at a significantly smaller rate.

 But, those factors aren’t necessarily mutually exclusive.

 In examining the larger picture of the United States’ opioid epidemic, both Hodge and Saloner say that singling out Medicaid as a cause of the epidemic is poor policymaking.

 They also agree that there’s no data to suggest that private insurers are in any way exempt from the many criticisms being lobbed at Medicaid.

 “It may not be any different than private healthcare resources being used and paid for by employers and subsidized through the federal government,” said Hodge.
 “To target Medicare and Medicaid, suggesting that it is an exclusive contributing factor, is absurd.”